Acting Chief of Staff

 Air Quality, Energy, & Sustainability

-Paul Baldauf serves as Assistant Commissioner for Air Quality, Energy and Sustainability under Commissioner McCabe.
+Paul Baldauf serves as Assistant Commissioner for Air Quality, Energy and Sustainability under Acting Commissioner Shawn M. LaTourette.

 Paul is responsible for the management and oversight of two divisions: Air Quality, and Climate, Clean Energy and Radiation Protection.
 He also serves as New Jersey’s state liaison officer to the Nuclear Regulatory Commission and is the state’s Commissioner to the Atlantic Compact Commission for Low Level Radioactive Waste.